WELL, THAT DIDN’T GO AS PLANNED - THE CHICKEN COOP AREA

 Yep, I went with pink, and it matches the pink stalls in my pony barn.

-The decision of pink was also easy because there were two gallons of pink paint in the Oops department at Menards.
+The decision of pink was also easy because there were two gallons of pink exterior paint in the Oops department at Menards.

 You just can’t beat a gallon of paint for under $10.00.